Professor Aidan Halligan

 Aidan’s death has left a huge hole in many lives and organisations.
 His legacy is a plethora of projects and teams, learning and leadership, dedicated to changing the face of healthcare in his memory.

-There are 11 Pathway teams, and the charity works with international colleagues all over the world; sharing and spreading our understanding of inclusion health.
+There are now Pathway homeless hospital teams across the UK, and the charity works with international colleagues all over the world; sharing and spreading our understanding of inclusion health.

 The charity is now carrying out research into end of life care for homeless people, taking Aidan’s message of compassionate leadership into new fields, with a view to a more permanent memorial with donations made following his death.

 When Aidan began Pathway in 2009, we could not have foreseen the impact it would have.
 We can only hope to live by the words he spoke at our last conference:

 “if you believe in it, then you will make it happen”